Altium 365 Library Migration: How it Works and Why You Should Use It

 Once you’ve migrated your libraries to your Workspace, you can access component data through the Altium 365/Concord Pro web instance, or through the Explorer Panel in Altium Designer.
 If you've created components from the data in these libraries, you can also access these parts through the Components Panel in Altium Designer.

-However, there may be a time when you still need to send a library file to a collaborator or client.
+However, there may be a time when you still need to send a component library file to a collaborator or client.
 In this case, you need to download component data from your Workspace as an SchLib file or PcbLib file.
 If you go into your Workspace through the web instance or the Explorer panel, you can still download a specific set of symbols or footprints as library files and hand these off to another designer.
 Once you select the data you need, it can be saved to your local machine as a PcbLib file (for PCB footprints) or as a SchLib file (for schematic symbols).

 To do this through Altium Designer, navigate to your managed Symbols or Footprints folder and highlight the group of components you need.
 Simply right-click on the group of components and select Operations → Download.
 You’ll see a file save dialog open.
 Once you enter a filename and click Save, the component data will be downloaded to your local machine and can be imported into any new Altium Designer project.
 The image below shows a typical footprint for a 6-pin connector that would be used for multiple sensors.
 Other symbols have selected for download as well.